 - More expensive finance

-Reliability – One of the first things you are going to find different with a used vehicle over a brand new one is likely to be a difference in reliability.
+Reliability – One of the first things you are going to find different between a used vehicle and a brand new one is likely to be a difference in reliability.
 It’s not that used cars are bad, it’s just the natural way of things that as something is used more and more, things start to wear and fail.

 There are always going to be things like tires and brakes that wear as time goes by, but it’s the same thing with more intrinsic items such as the engine and drivetrain.
 Now, if a vehicle is looked after properly, serviced when required, and issues sorted as soon as they appear, a used vehicle can be perfectly reliable.

 The problem is when you buy a used car you’re never a hundred percent sure how that vehicle has been looked after and driven before you bought it.
 It could have a spotless service history, but you still never know if corners have been cut with parts or if some problems have had temporary fixes.

 Warranties – If you buy a used vehicle from a private seller you’re not going to get any sort of warranty at all.
 Although you will get a warranty of some sort if you buy from a dealer, a used vehicle warranty is never going to be as comprehensive as a new car warranty.